ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+Because he tried to open too many windows.

 2. Why did the computer go to the doctor?
 Because it had a virus!

-3. Why did the cyber security specialist always carry a pencil and paper?
-In case they needed to draw a firewall!
+3. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 == Dec 25!

-4. Why did the programmer get stuck in the shower?
-Because they forgot to use shampoo && conditioner!
+4. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the system had a few bugs!

 [
-Mon Feb 12 01:07:14 UTC 2024
+Tue Feb 13 01:07:17 UTC 2024
  ]